OpenSourceLynix/lexactyl/README.md

+> [!NOTE]
+> We will be no more mainting Lexactyl we are working on more projects still you can use Lexactyl without restrictions

 # Overview
 Lexactyl is an helictyl based open-source pterodactyl management client area for with a clean good UI made in nodejs